 The Rare Disease Social Research Center

 Research focus: Members of the Rare Disease Social Research Center (RDSRC) conduct interdisciplinary and comparative qualitative research at the intersection of sociology of health and illness, medical anthropology, medical technologies, bioethics, and disability studies.
-Specifically, we attend to the lived experience of people with rare and/or chronic conditions and their caregivers.
+Specifically, we attend to the lived experience of people with rare and/or chronic conditions and their care givers.
 We further examine health care policies and practices, knowledge production, the role of different stakeholders (health professionals, patient advocacy organizations, health policy makers, etc.) and biomedical technologies in the field of chronic and/or rare diseases.
-Recently, we have started analyzing rare diseases in the context of global health.
-We are also interested in scrutinizing the relationship between health and religion, health and environment as well as health and migration.
+We also analyze rare diseases in the context of global health.
+We are further interested in scrutinizing the relationship between health and life stages, health and religion, health and environment as well as health and migration.

 Head of the RDSRC and member of the RDSRC with PhD or Habilitation degree: